 A medical gap cover is important to have, considering the private hospital’s charges and costs.
 With a medical gap cover, you will not need to worry about the access amount on your medical aid that specialist doctors charge.

 Medical gap cover grew in popularity in South Africa at the beginning of the last decade.
 Specialist doctors can charge 500% or more than what medical schemes cover for you.
-Due to this fact, many are opting to take a medical gap cover to cover that extra amount that specialist doctors charge.
+Due to this fact, many are opting to take a medical gap cover to encompass that extra amount that specialist doctors charge.

 Considering that medical gap cover is expensive, you can gain tremendously should you get hospitalized.
 Some medical gap covers can pay in hundreds of thousands per annum for shortfalls.